The photo is compliments of Unsplash.

 8. Near the bus or on the subway line.

-9. A parking spot (I don’t drive but it’s good to have for a spouse and for re-sale value) and a storage locker.
+9. A parking spot (I don’t drive but it’s good to have, for when I have a spouse who does drive, and for resale value) and a storage locker.

 10. Good security in the building.